 TheSite has a directory of organisations that can help with a variety of issues.

-Friends can be of great support in helping people cope with this illness.
+Family and friends can be of great support in helping people cope with this illness.
 Beat's experience shows that support from friends and family can really help people to recover even when they are receiving professional help and advice.

 Help from Beat

-The Beat Youthline is available for confidential support and information for anyone in the UK.
-The service aims to provide a non-judgemental 'listening ear' to young people who are seeking help to overcome their eating disorder and for young friends and relatives.
+The Beat Helpline and Youthline is available for confidential support and information for anyone in the UK.
+The service aims to provide a non-judgemental 'listening ear' to young people who are seeking help to overcome their eating disorder and for friends and relatives.
 We will not tell you what to do, but it can help to talk things through and come up with ideas and options together.